All you need to know about eSport betting sites.

 We on wheretoplay.org are going to answer a lot of the basic questions and concerns that a typical bettor may have before placing a bet/guessing the outcome on eSport.
 Please do not hesitate to contact us with suggestions about additional information or questions and opinions on the facts written down below.

-We think you should ask some fundamental questions before choosing an online sportsbook for eSport betting:
+We think you should ask some fundamental questions before choosing eSport betting sites to wager on:

 - Can I trust the site?